top of page

 Kale Chips

-Kale chips can be a wonderful alternative to traditional potato chips.
-Just toss kale leaves with olive oil, salt, and your favorite seasonings, then bake until crispy.
+Kale chips are a wonderful alternative to traditional potato chips.
+Toss kale leaves with olive oil, salt, and your favorite seasonings, then bake until crispy.

 These chips are low in calories—approximately 50 calories per cup—and are rich in vitamins A, K, and C.